Hawkweeds, Hawk's-beards & Allies

 Nipplewort Lapsana communis

 Very common throughout the region in all kinds of grassy and shady places, both in urban areas and in the wider countryside.
 Flowers mostly July to September, occasionally later.
 Leaves downy, lobed, the end lobe much larger than the side lobes.
-Flowerheads small, 1.5-2cm across, at the top of open, many branched stems, vgrowing to 90cm in height.
+Flowerheads small, 1.5-2cm across, at the top of open, many branched stems, growing to 90cm in height.
 Phyllaries stiffly erect.
 This species is readily told from all others on this page when the seeds start to mature and it can be seen that they have no fringe of hairs (pappus) to help distribute them.

 Nipplewort Nipplewort Nipplewort Nipplewort